Boban-P/dockerscripts/Packages/utilities/lke-autoscaler/README.md

 ## Linode Kubernetes Engine Autoscaler
 This is originally cloned from  [meezaan/linode-k8s-autoscaler](https://github.com/meezaan/linode-k8s-autoscaler) and modified.<br>
-This is a simple autoscaling utility for horizontally scaling Linodes in an LKE Cluster Pool based on memory and/or cpu usage.
-This effectively means that you can use Kubernetes' horizontal pod autoscaling to scale up your pods and this utility to scale up your Linodes - so you can set this up and let your cluster scale up or down as needed.
+This is a simple autoscaling utility for horizontally scaling Linodes in an LKE Cluster Pool based on memory and/or cpu usage. use Kubernetes' horizontal pod autoscaling to scale up pods and this utility to scale up Linodes - this utility let linode cluster scale up or down as needed.

-Each instance of this utility will autoscale based on either memory or cpu.
-To use both, you can deploy 2 instances of this utility (usually 1 is enough).
+This utility will autoscale based on memory and/or cpu.
+When using both maximum number of nodes from memory or cpu autoscale is used.

-It's fully dockerised (but written in PHP) and has a low resource footprint, so you can deploy it locally or on the cluster itself.
+It's fully dockerised (but written in PHP) and has a low resource footprint, so deploy it locally or on the cluster itself.

 # Contents
 1. [Requirements](#requirements)